Date(s) - 11/02/2018

 Room 208, Manning Hall

 On Friday, Nov.
-5, the UNC Center for Media Law and Policy will host an interdisciplinary lunch with , Professor at the UNC Department of Communication.
-Dr. Monahan will lead a discussion on counter-archiving art projects that reveal the violence of surveillance operations in our time.
+2, the UNC Center for Media Law and Policy will host an interdisciplinary lunch with Torin Monahan, Professor at the UNC Department of Communication.
+Dr. Monahan will lead a discussion on visualizing surveillance through art.
 The lunch is open to all UNC faculty and graduate students.

 As a response to institutional surveillance programs, artists create critical art projects that construct counter-archives of visual material.
 Some of these works seek to reveal the materiality of state surveillance infrastructures, such as secret military installations and satellites; others demonstrate the objectifying effects of routine corporate surveillance systems like Google Street View; and still others take advantage of social media platforms to intentionally oversaturate viewers with personal images as a way to challenge—and highlight the irrationality of—government programs targeting suspected terrorists.